griffithlab/pmbio.org/_posts/0005-02-02-Germline_SnvIndel_FilteringAnnotationReview.md

 - Perform filtering of germline SNVs and indels

 The raw output of GATK HaplotypeCaller will include many variants with varying degrees of quality.
-For various reasons we might wish to further filter these to a higher confident set of variants.
+For various reasons we might wish to further filter these to a higher confidence set of variants.
 The recommended approach is to use GATK VQSR.
 However, this requires a large (i.e., at least 30-50), preferably platform-matched (i.e., similar sequencing strategy), set of samples with variant calls.
 For our purposes, we will first demonstrate the less optimal hard filtering strategy.

 It is strongly recommended to read the following documentation from GATK:
 - [How to run VQSR](https://software.broadinstitute.org/gatk/documentation/article?id=2805)